HOW TO RIDE FASTER ON YOUR BIKE: 10 BETTER WAYS – GEAR AND KIT

 If you came of riding age like me when narrow, hard, 120psi tires were the manly thing to ride, and because you thought that those characteristics put the least amount of tire in contact with the road, we were partly wrong as far as minimizing rolling resistance.
-Now, most of us want a wider tire with a lower pressure for better comfort and handling.
+Now, most of us want a wider tire with lower pressure for better comfort and handling.
 That combination doesn’t provide the least rolling resistance either.

-I’m a firm believer that handling and comfort comes first, especially if I’m going to stay confident and energized over the course of a long ride.
+I’m a firm believer that handling and comfort come first, especially if I’m going to stay confident and energized over the course of a long ride.
 I want the right width and inflation that is best to meet these objectives, rolling resistance differences be damned.
 Taken together, the width and tire pressure differences in the VeloNews commissioned tests varied at the extremes (wider/more inflated vs. narrower/less inflated) by only about 2 to 3 watts.
 So what you see is that you aren’t penalized or benefited greatly (a few watts at the extremes) by picking the width and inflation pressures that you prefer.

 This chart shows the recommended pressure for your weight and tire width.
 These are good guides or perhaps starting points in finding your most confident and comfortable inflation levels.